 Just like with kite foiling, you can use different mast lengths with wing foils.
 The height mainly varies between 75 and 105 cm.
 A shorter mast is nice in the beginning, on flat water, inland water and in shallow water.
 A longer lift takes you higher out of the water and is nice with wilder water, at sea and deeper water.

-In the beginning, a large wingsurfboard is especially nice.
-For example a 6'0 ″ that we started with.
-A large board with volume floats easily, is more stable and therefore you can start more easily.
-The volume also differs per wing surfboard.
+In the beginning, a large wingsurf board is especially nice.
+For example a 6'11 ”that we started with.
+A large wingfoil board with volume floats easily, is more stable and therefore you can start more easily.
+The volume also differs per board.
 A lot of volume is nice in the beginning.
 For example 140 liters volume.
-You can also easily stand on a large wingsurfboard without falling off and so you can quickly make the first meters without noticing.
-A large board in combination with a large wing ensures that you are lifted out of the water as quickly as possible and can wingfoil your first meters.
+You can also easily stand on a large wingsurf board without falling off and so you can quickly make the first meters without noticing.
+A large board in combination with a large wing ensures that you are lifted out of the water as quickly as possible and that you can wing foil your first meters.
 This way you can focus on board control in advance and learn to surf the wing.
 This is a really fun challenge to learn.
-Advanced wing surfers even take to the water with 4'8 ″ boards.

 Where can I buy a wing and wingboard?

 Wing surfing has since become popular.
-Many kitesurf shops have added wings and wingboards to their range.
-View the kite surf shops near you.
+That is why many kitesurf shops have added wings and wingboards to their range.
+View the kitesurf shops in your area.

 Learning wingsurfing, that's how it works

-Do you want to learn how to wing surf and are you wondering what to expect?
+Do you want to become a wingsurfer or wingfoiler and also learn it?
+Then you probably wonder what to expect?
 Especially for this we record our learning process and share it with you.
-In it you can read how we started from day 1, you can follow our progress.
-We also share what we have learned and noticed per experience.
+In it you can read how we started from day 1 and follow our progress.
+In addition, we also share what we have learned and noticed per experience.
 You can take advantage of that.